Join us for our DC Benefit on October 27th! Learn More

-Project Soapbox is a public speaking competition facilitated by Mikva Challenge that calls young people to speak out on issues that affect them and their communities.
+Project Soapbox is Mikva Challenge’s public speaking program that calls young people to speak out on issues that affect them and their communities.
 These powerful speeches have lasting, transformative impacts on classrooms, schools, and communities.

 Project Soapbox is a perfect platform for building classroom community at the beginning of the school year while providing social and emotional learning opportunities for teachers to utilize throughout the rest of the year.
 In addition, the skills that are critical to a young person’s ability to become an advocate for pressing community issues are the skills that will prepare them for an active and engage civic life.
 Students are invested and engage meaningfully in the writing and revision process and develop skills in persuasive and argumentative writing, research, speaking, listening, and compelling delivery.

 While participation has traditionally occurred in high school Social Studies and English classrooms, students from all grade levels and content areas can participate.
 Elementary school participation has increased over the last few years, and other content areas such as Art and Science have found a way to leverage youth voice and expertise through Soapbox units.